The Crosslink 2 Construction

 Why have validity rules been separated from the honest voting condition below?

-This is essential to making safe against a flaw in or its security assumptions (even, say, a complete break of the validator signature algorithm), as long as remains safe.
+This is essential to making the finalized chain safe against a flaw in or its security assumptions (even, say, a complete break of the validator signature algorithm), as long as remains safe.

 • It prevents potential attacks that rely on proposing a bc‑valid‑chain that forks from a much earlier block.
 This is necessary because the difficulty (or stake threshold) at that point could have been much lower.

-The increase in score is intentionally always relative to the snapshot of the parent bft‑block, even if it is not final in the context of the current bft‑block.
+The linearity property is intentionally always relative to the snapshot of the parent bft‑block, even if it is not final in the context of the current bft‑block.
 This is because the rule needs to hold if and when it becomes final in the context of some descendant bft‑block.

-Why does the Increasing Score rule allow keeping the same snapshot as the parent?
+Why does the Linearity rule allow keeping the same snapshot as the parent?

 For example, Streamlet requires three notarized blocks in consecutive epochs in order to finalize a block [CS2020, section 1.1].
 Its proof of liveness depends on the assumption that in each epoch for which the leader is honest, that leader will make a proposal, and that during a “period of synchrony” this proposal will be received by every node [CS2020, section 3.6].
 This argument can also be extended to adapted‑Streamlet.